1.1 Helpful Resources

 As a participating member of the Center for Research Libraries, McGill has access to the wealth of microform collections, newspapers and periodical runs held by the Center.

 Graduate students will want to consult or borrow material from libraries outside the McGill Library system.
 All graduate students are therefore urged to acquire the CREPUQ card (Council of Rectors and Principals of the Universities of Quebec).
 This card allows them to borrow on site material which may not be held in the McGill libraries.
-It may be used at all academic libraries in Quebec and at Ontario universities which are members of OCUL.
+It may be used at all academic libraries in Quebec and at Ontario universities which are members of OCUL (Ontario Council of University Libraries).

 The CREPUQ card is available from the Office of the Dean of Libraries in the McLennan Library Building.

 The Social Sciences and Humanities Library (McLennan) has made provision for graduate students in its area to have access to carrels and shelves to which books can be signed out (effectively placed on a personal reserve) and study rooms.
-These are allocated on a first-come, first-serve basis, so apply early in the year, online or by using the application form obtained at the Borrowing Desk of the Humanities and Social Sciences Library.
+These are allocated on a first-come, first-served basis, so apply early in the year by making a request at the Library Service Desk of the Humanities and Social Sciences Library.

 International students and students who are not permanent residents must first obtain a student visa from a Canadian embassy or consulate.
 While it is not possible to obtain a student visa until both a letter of acceptance from the University and a certificate of acceptance from the Quebec government have been issued, students are advised to begin the procedures necessary to secure assurance of admission to Canada and to complete the necessary medical papers for the Canadian immigration authorities as soon as possible after submitting an application for admission to the University.
 If offered admission, students must submit a copy of the letter of acceptance from the University and the certificate of acceptance from the Quebec government to the immigration authorities to complete the processing of the visa application.
 Student visas can be renewed annually in Canada subsequent to the student's registration.

 McGill maintains an Off Campus Housing service which provides access to on-line listings of apartments for rent, apartments to share and rooms for rent in private homes in the vicinity of both the downtown and Macdonald campuses by bus and/or metro lines.
-The Off Campus Housing Office is open year-round and offers courtesy phones and computers, as well as lots of friendly advice to help students in their housing search.
-For further information please visit online or at Diocesan College, 3473 University Street, H3A 2A8, Tel.: 514-398-6010
+The Off-Campus Housing Office is open year-round and offers courtesy phones and computers, as well as friendly advice to help students in their housing search.
+For further information, visit online or at Service Point, 3415 McTavish Street, Montreal, QC H3A 0C8.

 Off-campus housing cannot be held or rented by anyone on the student's behalf.
 Also, it is not possible to rent by mail or telephone; students must inspect the accommodation in person.
 Rents vary depending on the age, condition and location of the apartment buildings.
 The following estimates of monthly costs (in Canadian dollars) can be used as guidelines: